When powerlifters and weightlifters want to take their strength to new heights, they often turn to the snatch grip deadlift.

 Step 2: Place Your Grip

-Once you have your stance set, it’s time to set your grip.
+Once your stance is set, it’s time to set your grip.

 Start by bending forward at your waist, without bending your knees very much.